31 Best Sous Vide Recipes (with beginner tips)

-We’ve been experimenting for many years now with our sous vide equipment and we are hooked.
+I’ve been experimenting for many years now with cooking sous vide and I am hooked.

 There are a few downsides such as longer cooking times, but the guarantee of tenderness and the correct done-ness are a cook’s dream.